nasa-nccs-hpda/terragpu/docs/prism-paper-runs.md

 not a claim that a GPU beats every optimized multicore CPU configuration.
 The existing Dask benchmark uses one execution thread and a prebuilt graph;
 it is not a multi-GPU or cluster throughput measurement.

+The additional GeoTIFF I/O comparison includes graph construction, transfers, reads, computation and compressed writes.
+It alternates streaming/Dask order within each device block, records the first execution separately, then excludes two warmups before collecting the requested repetitions.
+CPU and GPU device blocks run sequentially.
+Both strategies use the same 1024-pixel application chunks/tiles and 256-pixel LZW output blocks.
+Every output is checked against an independent float64 ratio and for CRS, transform, dtype, compression and tiling.
+Input-array hashes and source revision are recorded; exporters reject different CPU/GPU inputs or tile sizes.
+This synthetic case measures scheduling and I/O overhead, not product-specific QA or distributed scaling.

 ### Tiled focal processing